marcmasmar/php-ecrecover-simple/README.md

 # php-ecrecover-simple
-A PHP file that conains *just* the required function to recover the public addr. of a signed message with personal_sign.
+A PHP file that conains *just* the required functions to recover the public addr. of a signed message with personal_sign in the Ethereum protocol.
 Requires the GMP extension.

 ## Using